Man confesses to defrauding pop singer Kris Wu amid sexual assault scandal, police say

 Published

-A man confessed to defrauding pop singer, Kris Wu, over a teenager's accusation he had sex with her when she was drunk, Beijing police...Full Article
+A man confessed to defrauding pop singer, Kris Wu, over a teenager's accusation he had sex with her when she was drunk, Beijing police said Thursday.

 Published

-A man confessed to defrauding pop singer, Kris Wu, over a teenager's accusation he had sex with her when she was drunk, Beijing police...Full Article
+A man confessed to defrauding pop singer, Kris Wu, over a teenager's accusation he had sex with her when she was drunk, Beijing police said Thursday.

 A man has confessed to defrauding Chinese Canadian pop singer Kris Wu, over a teenager's accusation he sexually assaulted her when..